 - a.
 Will be made up of questions regarding identification of management tools, parts of animals, cuts of meats, breeds, feedstuffs, medicine labels, pedigrees, or other livestock knowledge. - b.
 Questions will all be matching, true/false, or multiple choice with exception of bonus/ tiebreaker questions. - c.
-If a contestant has any questions there will be adults monitoring skillathon that they may ask, no outside help is allowed. - 3.
-Photography: - a.
-Photos must be presented Sunday, August 13th from 9:00am-12:00pm 42
+If a contestant has any questions there will be adults monitoring skillathon that they may ask, no outside help is allowed.

-- b.
+3. Photography:

+- a.
+Photos must be presented Sunday, August 11th from 9:00am-12:00pm - b.
 Photos must be taken by the exhibitor. - c.
 All photos must be mounted for stapling to wall with at least 1" border, all photos should be 4x6, 5x7, or 8x10 no larger. - d.
 There must be livestock as the object or in background of photo. - e.
 Photos will be judged on quality of print as well as creativeness of pose. - f.
-Exhibitors may present 2 photos as one entry (each mounted individually) in the class but may only have one entry in class. - g.
+Exhibitors may only enter and present only one picture per division. - g.
 All photos must have an exhibitor tag attached to the back of photo.